fgrunewald/Martini_PolyPly/README.md

 # Martini_PolyPly (beta-version)

 ## Functionality
 PolyPly can be used to **generate GROMACS itp files** of polymers from a monomer itp-file and **generate coordinates of polymer molecules** from a complete topology file.
 In principle the program can be used with any type of force-field (FF) as long as the files are in GROMACS format.
-It has mainly been developed and tested for [MARTINI polymers](http://www.cgmartini.nl/index.php/force-field-parameters/polymers). **Make sure to always verify your results and give appropriate credit to the developers of the force-field, molecule parameters and this program.** If you use this program in your research, please cite reference 1.
+It has mainly been developed and tested for [MARTINI polymers](http://www.cgmartini.nl/index.php/force-field-parameters/polymers).
+Make sure to always **verify the results** and **give appropriate credit** to the developers of the force-field, molecule parameters and this program.
+If you use this program in your research, please cite reference 1.
 The current (beta) release has been tested for the following molecules:

 | Molecule         | Force-Field | itp-generation | structure-generation | reference |
 |------------------|-------------|----------------|----------------------|-----------|